GearHost/Docs/docs/how-do-i-access-my-legacy-account.md

 ***
 >Looking to access your older account with us?
 Well, here's a few links on where to go to find your account.
-Thank you for checking out our new CloudSites platform!
+Thank you for checking out our new CloudSite platform!

 ###v2 or v3 account